gathoni-k/moviefindr-api/README.md

 # Express-Babel-starter
-A starter template for an Express API
+A starter template for an Express API using babel

 ## Project Setup